Excellent Presence Service Agreement

 We’ll definitely attempt to provide you access to any online documentation, help files, and/or manuals that we have or know of, which may be needed and are imperative to the efficient operation of any software we installed on your website that you will operate.

-No direct, one-to-one training is included in the project cost, although telephone walkthroughs may be arranged, in certain cases, at the rate of $100 per half hour, billed in 30-minute increments, with a minimum billing fee of $100.
+No direct, one-to-one training is included in the project cost, although telephone walkthroughs may be arranged, in certain cases, at the rate of 100 USD per half hour, billed in 30-minute increments, with a minimum invoice of 100 USD or 30 minutes.
 Video tutorials, walkthroughs, or other video-recorded support files can always be provided under the standard hourly project rate, when not expressly included with your package.

 We are pleased to offer a variety of other services not mentioned above.
 These services include, but aren’t limited to: